Welcome from Dr. Podolsky

 Other milestones include our new $17 million cryo-electron microscope facility with a unique collection of instruments, literally not found anywhere else in the world, that allows investigators to view 3-D images of objects as tiny as an atom or an intact cell, technology expected to accelerate discoveries in basic research that answer fundamental scientific questions.
 The facility is also expected to contribute significantly to translational investigations that advance the development of drugs and other therapies to combat human disease.
 Scientists and clinicians with the Peter O’Donnell Jr. Brain Institute, established in 2015, are working to address the devastating toll of diseases of the brain, actively using sophisticated techniques in gene editing, biomarker analysis, and other advanced technologies to better understand, treat, cure, and prevent a wide range of neurological and brain disorders.

-In 2017, UT Southwestern will open a new state-of-the-art Radiation Oncology Building adjacent to the BioCenter on East Campus, and work is well underway on the education and clinical building that will be the first phase of the master plan for West Campus.
-UT Southwestern also will also be opening an ambulatory care facility at the UT Southwestern Monty and Tex Moncrief Medical Center at Fort Worth.
+In 2017, UT Southwestern opened a new state-of-the-art Radiation Oncology Building adjacent to the BioCenter on East Campus, and work is well underway on the education and clinical building that will be the first phase of the master plan for West Campus.
+UT Southwestern also will open an ambulatory care facility at the UT Southwestern Monty and Tex Moncrief Medical Center at Fort Worth.

 UT Southwestern is committed to remaining at the forefront of scientific research; to educating and training physicians, scientists, and health care professionals for the changing landscapes of health care delivery and of biomedical and clinical research; and to providing excellent and innovative patient care.
 The leadership, faculty, staff, and students of UT Southwestern Medical Center are proud to be engaged in creating the future of medicine, today.